framedsc/Sitesource/markdown/GameGuides/Watch_Dogs2.md

 * [Hud Removal Tool by Otis_inf](https://mega.nz/#!FQQShJyS!Ipg4CycflblD2LvZdlfQMgl29ptx_yqPX_HA03u5hoU)
 **Features**: Toggle for the in-game HUD

-### Additional Notes
+@alert important

-* In order to use camera tools you need to desable anti-cheat by launching the game with the **-eac_launcher** command line argument
+In order to use the camera tools, you need to disable anti-cheat by launching the game with the **-eac_launcher** command line argument.
-* Game support hotsampling only with camera tools (see discription in archive)
+@end

 ## Useful Links